wences-sanchez/Knowledge-Base/pages/AWS Certified Cloud Practitioner by ACG.md

 					- **Peering** facilitates the transfer of data in a secure manner
 					- ![image.png](../assets/image_1666105451426_0.png)
 	- ### 3.12 Launch an EC2 Instance in a Virtual Private cloud (VPC)
 		- There is a default route table for the VPC.
-Don't use that one because it's
+Don't use that one because every VPC that we create is associated by default with that *main route table*.
+Therefore, the main route table shouldn't allow traffic out to the public internet, so we'll create a new one specifically for public internet traffic.